Forest Fire Fighting and Prevention Supervisors

-In this career summary, you will find out what the job of A Forest Fire Supervisor is about and what it is like.
+In this career summary, you will find out what the job of a Forest Fire Fighting and Prevention Supervisor is about and what it is like.

 After reading this, you will have a good idea on what the job is about and decide if this is the right career for you.

 Forest Fire Fighting and Prevention Supervisors supervise fire fighters who control and suppress fires in forests or vacant public land.

 Interested in becoming a Forest Fire Fighting and Prevention Supervisor?
 Find the right schools that can help you to become one.
 This service is free thanks to our sponsors.